markstringer-dti/markstringer-dti.github.io/dti.md

 But do you know what he really needs?
 He needs yet another metaphor.
 He needs someone to tell him about the swamp.

+## The Swamp - Chapter 7

+### Concept
+Imagine that you've been given money to develop houses in a swamp.
+How would you go about doing that?
+Would you just start work?
+Or would you feel the need to do a little bit of exploration first?
+Wouldn't it be a good idea to know what's in the swamp first?
+Wouldn't it be a good idea to know the geology of the swamp?

+What if I told you that there were people who already live in the swamp?
+And that there's no way that you're going to be able to build without disturbing them?
+There are also people who are keen to move into the swamp when you have built some houses.
+They've already given the property developer money.
+They want you to build in the swamp fast, so they can move in.

+But they aren't the only people interested in the swamp.
+There are people who care about building regulations.
+There are people who you need to talk to about getting a road to come up the swamp, and power and sewarage.
+And there are people who don't care about you, don't care about the property developers, all they care about is the swamp.

+### Concrete Practice

+### Connections

+### Conclusions

+### Criticism